 Upon HiPKI EV TLS CA and its RA receive the certificate application, the relevant review procedures are enforced in accordance with Chapter 3 of this CPS to serve as a basis for determining whether approve the certificate issuance.

 Certificate issuance steps are as follows:

 - (1) The RA submits the certificate application passed the review procedures to HiPKI EV TLS CA, - (2) When HiPKI EV TLS CA receives the certificate application submitted by the RA, the authorization status of the RA is first checked, the authorized assurance level and scope is verified and then the certificate is issued according to the information of the certificate application submitted by the RA, - (3) If the authorized assurance level and scope of the RA does not comply with the certificate application, HiPKI EV TLS CA will send back the related erroneous message to the RA and refuse to perform related subsequent work.
-If there are any questions, the RA may directly contact HiPKI EV TLS CA to understand where the problem is, - (4) In order to ensure the security, integrity and non-reputability of the data transmitted between HiPKI EV TLS CA and its RA, the data of the certificate application is encrypted with a digital signature and transmitted through the network by transport layer security (TLS) protocol, and - (5) HiPKI EV TLS CA reserves the right to refuse certificate issuance to any entity.
+If there are any questions, the RA may directly contact HiPKI EV TLS CA to understand where the problem is, - (4) HiPKI EV TLS CA provides the function of pre-issuance linting, which can check whether the format of the certificate to be issued complies with the EV SSL Certificate Guidelines and Baseline Requirements/RFC 5280.
+If it does not meet the requirements, it will be rejected to prevent mis-issuance or false of the certificate, - (5) In order to ensure the security, integrity and non-reputability of the data transmitted between HiPKI EV TLS CA and its RA, the data of the certificate application is encrypted with a digital signature and transmitted through the network by transport layer security (TLS) protocol, and - (6) HiPKI EV TLS CA reserves the right to refuse certificate issuance to any entity.
 HiPKI EV TLS CA shall not bear any liability for damages to the Applicants who is refused to issue the certificate.